sksinghdeo/applypilot/README.md

 API keys are entered by the user and stored only in browser storage.
 They are never written to the repository or server filesystem.
 Provider calls fall back to local analysis if they fail.

 Model identifiers change over time.
-Confirm that the model entered in Settings is available in your provider account.
+Confirm that the model entered in Settings is currently available in your provider account.

 ## Architecture